EricNdivo/EricNdivo/README.md

 ## Interests
 👀 Interested in Software Engineering and

-🙂 Currently learning Javascript

-🐧 I have practical experience with Linux/Unix  operating systems.
+🐧Practical experience with Linux/Unix  operating systems.

 📫 Contact me